dhis2-metadata/COVAC_EIR-TRK-Electronic_Immunization_Registry_Covid19_Vaccines/docs/covac_immunization_registry_tracker_design.md

 ![Option set](resources/images/Covac_optionset_2.png)

-#### Auto Assigning Manufacturers to Names
+#### Auto Assigning Manufacturers and Brands to Names

-Manufacturers are auto-assigned when a vaccine product is selected through program rules based on the vaccine chosen, unless the vaccine has more than one manufacturer available, in which case, a program rule will hide the options which are not relevant and the clerk will need to choose the right manufacturer name.
+Manufacturers and brands are auto-assigned when a vaccine product is selected through program rules based on the vaccine chosen, unless the vaccine has more than one manufacturer available, in which case, a program rule will hide the options which are not relevant and the clerk will need to choose the right manufacturer name, as is the case of AstraZeneca.

 ##### Auto assign rule

-For example, the program rule “Assign name to BioNtech/Pfizer" assigns the manufacturer BioNtech/Pfizer when “Comirnaty, Tozinameran” is selected.
+For example, the program rule “Assign Brand and manufacturers to BioNtech/Pfizer" assigns the manufacturer BioNtech/Pfizer when “Comirnaty, Tozinameran” is selected.

 It uses the expression:
 d2:hasValue( 'Vaccine_type' )  == true && #{Vaccine_type} == 'BIONTECHPFIZER'

-And the action for this program rule is to assign value to the Data Element “Vaccine Manufacturer” as ‘BIONTTECHPFIZER’ which is the option code for “BioNTech/Pfizer”
+And the action for this program rule is to assign value to the Data Element “Vaccine Manufacturer” as ‘BIONTTECHPFIZER’ which is the option code for “BioNTech/Pfizer” as well as "BioTech/Pfizer" for the brand.

 ##### Hide options rule

 Currently, the only rule like this is:
-“Assign names/Hide options to AstraZeneca”, as this product has two different manufacturers (AstraZeneca and SK Bio Astra Zeneca).
+“Assign Brand/Hide options to AstraZeneca”, as this product has two different manufacturers (AstraZeneca and SK Bio Astra Zeneca).
 This means that instead of assigning a manufacturer, the PR will hide the irrelevant manufacturers and allow the clerk to select one of the two currently available manufacturers.

 #### Age alert